As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 - Internalizing your race pace and getting used to how it feels to help you stay consistent on race day.

-- Preparing your mind to endure sustaining your goal pace throughout the entirety of the race.
+- Preparing your mind to sustain your goal pace throughout the entirety of the race.

 How can I calculate my Target marathon pace?

-There are various ways to calculate your marathon pace, including a one-mile, three-kilometer, five-kilometer, or even ten-kilometer test.
+There are various ways to calculate your marathon pace, including a one-mile, three-kilometer, five-kilometer, or even ten-kilometer time trial.

 In addition, if you have recently run a race, you can use your finish time to calculate your goal marathon pace.

-If you are a newer runner or not used to taking these types of tests, I suggest starting out with a 3K test.
-It’s a more manageable distance than 5 or 10K, so you will be more likely to maintain a hard effort for the duration of the test and have less of a chance of burning out.
+If you are a newer runner or not accustomed to these types of tests, consider starting with a 3K test.
+It’s a more manageable distance than 5 or 10K, making it easier to maintain a hard effort throughout the test and reducing the risk of burnout.

-When taking any of these tests, be sure to prepare for them appropriately in the days prior.
+When taking any of these tests, be sure to prepare appropriately in the days leading up.

 Schedule the test at a time when you will be well-rested and able to perform at your best.
-In addition, eat and sleep well the day before; you want to treat this test as if it were a race to get the most accurate result possible.
+In addition, eat and sleep well the day before; treat this test as a race to get the most accurate result possible.

 How to Take a 3K Test